MUNsdh/readthedocs/docs/source/3D Printing in the Student Design Hub.rst

 you will need to enter an x and y coordinate.
 The measurements go off of the area of the print bed, from one edge to the other.
 The
 Eryone’s bed is 250mm in the x-direction, which means if your part is perfectly centered, and you want the seem to be at the back then you want to use 125mm as the x coordinate.
 The y coordinate then depends on how big your part is.
-Remember the setting says “closet to specific location” which means you don’t have to find the exact number of where you want the l ayers to begin, just a number that is closest to where you want it to go.
+Remember the setting says “closet to specific location” which means you don’t have to find the exact number of where you want the layers to begin, just a number that is closest to where you want it to go.

 .. figure:: ../_static/images/troubleshooting3.PNG
     :figwidth: 400px